"How to be a Masterful Editor - of Your Own Work" at Thrillerfest in New York in July 2013.

 – Does the story drag in places?
 Is there enough conflict and tension?
 Suspense and intrigue?
 (See my book Writing a Killer Thriller.)
 Revise, condense or delete any scenes or even chapters that lack tension and intrigue and don’t drive the story forward.

 6. Find your (or create a) story outline and “to-do list” or plan of action and update it as you go along, taking into account advice from your beta readers or critique group, as well as your own ideas.
+Check out my post, "Creating a Scene Outline for Your Novel" on The Kill Zone blog.

 8. Once you get feedback from beta readers, change the font of your manuscript to one you really like and print it up to read, rather than on the screen.
 A different medium will help you look at it with fresh eyes.
 Also, find a comfortable spot in a different setting, away from your computer or normal working place to read it.
 All three of these little tricks will help you see the manuscript as a reader instead of as a writer.